 Take ammonia in a garbage pocket and bring some ammonia to it.
 Keep your bags tied and let the night go.
 Open the bag in the morning and spray the dirt with water.
-When opening the bag you should keep from breathing or contacting the fumes by using protection, such as gloves, masks and brushes.
+When opening the bag you should keep from breathing or contacting the fumes by needing protection, such as gloves, masks, and brushes.

 Cleaning the Oven Glass Door